 Booking the Call

-The first step is to hook up your Acuity scheduler with WordPress.
+The first step is to hook up your Acuity scheduler (they have a free plan!) with WordPress.

 On my Work With Us page, instead of having someone fill out a form or email me, I have them book a discovery call right away.
-This limits the amount of correspondence I have to do before booking a new client and makes it much easier to automate the whole system.
-Plus, video is where I really shine, so I love talking to potential clients on Zoom.
+This limits the amount of correspondence I have to do before booking a new client.
+Plus, it makes it much easier to automate the whole system!
+Also, video is where I really shine, so I love talking to potential clients on Zoom (also free!).

 You don’t have to do this, but if you don’t send them right to your scheduler, you’re adding an extra step into the process that can’t be automated, since it requires you to respond to each inquiry personally via email.